-If your business name is not removed from our taxpayer registers, you must still keep filing VAT returns and reports of employer's contributions (previously periodic tax return) even though you no longer operate a business in Finland.
-You must file the reports up to the date you are actually removed from the system – not the date your” Y” form is filed.
-In other words, it is not enough just to file the 'Y' form; instead, you must wait until you are de-registered.
+If your business name is not removed from our taxpayer registers, you must still keep filing VAT returns and reports of employer's contributions even though you no longer operate a business in this country.
+You must file the reports up to the date you are actually removed from the system – not the date your 'Y' form is filed.
+In other words, it is not enough just to file the 'Y' form: instead, you must wait until you are de-registered.

 Companies terminating their business must file their income tax return for the final year.
 You must do this within 4 months of the end of the calendar month when you terminated your business.

 Example: Company A’s accounting period is 1 January — 31 December.
 On terminating its business, it files an appropriate 'Y' form and stating that its final day of operation is the twentieth of June, and requesting deregistration from taxpayer registers.
 Conclusion: Company "A” must file its income tax return for the reporting period 1 January — 20 June by 31 October.

 If your business has no intention of terminating its operations, but only to stop them "until further notice", you can let us know using a 'Y' form.
 This way, your company is de-registered from the Prepayment, VAT, and Employer Registers, but its Finnish Business ID code remains effective.
 To resume operations, you must complete another 'Y' form and ask for new a entry in the registers.